milen855/alx-system_engineering-devops/0x01-shell_permissions/README.md

 "changes the group owner to school for the file hello"
 #!/bin/bash
 "changes the owner to vincent and the group owner to staff for all the files and directories in the working directory"
+#!/bin/bash
+"changes the owner and the group owner of _hello to vincent and staff respectively"